H1-B Deemed Export Certification

 Requirements and workflow related to H1-B Export Certification.

-The Department of Homeland Security's US Citizenship and Immigration Services (USCIS) now requires all employers to certify that an H1-B beneficiary does or does not require an export license as a condition of their employment.
+The Department of Homeland Security's US Citizenship and Immigration Services (USCIS) now requires all employers to assess whether an export license must be obtained prior to hiring any H1-B employee, and to certify to those findings.

 H1-B Deemed Export Questionnaire

-Stanford's Export Control Office has collaborated with the Bechtel International Center to create an H1-B Deemed Export Questionnaire to assess export licensing requirements.
+Stanford's Dean of Research Office has created an H1-B Deemed Export Questionnaire to assess an H1-B beneficiary’s export licensing requirements.
 The H1-B Deemed Export Questionnaire is an integral element of Bechtel's H1-B Employment Visa Workflow application process.
-The Questionnaire is accessed from within the electronic workflow module and appears as a discrete tab entitled "Export Control".
+The Questionnaire is accessed from within the electronic workflow module and appears as a tab entitled "Export Control".

-The H1-B workflow process for export control is described at Section 3.6.3 and Section 6 of Bechtel's H1-B Process Overview.
+The H1-B workflow process for export control is described at Section 1 and Section 4 of Bechtel's H1-B Workflow Instructions.
 As Bechtel oversees the H1-B workflow, all workflow process questions should be addressed to Bechtel H1-B staff.
 Stanford's Export Control Officer is available to provide export control technology assessments and to provide guidance on Questionnaire content.

 The selection of the Export Control Questionnaire Respondent is restricted based on the Stanford Employment category that you choose.